-I’m not sure how to begin this story but I’ll start with the day I spit into a test tube and sent it away to Ancestry.com in 2017.
-I was adopted and just wanted to see how Irish I really was, and what else might be in my mix.
-Several weeks went by, I got the results, and I cancelled my membership.
+I decided to take an Ancestry test in 2017, so I spit into a test tube and sent it away.
+I was adopted and wanted to see how Irish I was and what else might be in my mix.
+Several weeks passed, I got the results, and I canceled my membership.

 I spit.
 I sent.
 I’m 96% Irish.
 The end.

 Ha!
 The universe decided to add a few more acts to this drama.
-Almost 2 years later, on December 30th, I was checking my email and there, staring back at me, were 3 inbox messages from Ancestry.
+Almost 2 years later, on December 30th, I checked my email, and there, staring back at me, were 3 inbox messages from Ancestry.

 Rewind to the year 1995.

-At that time I had looked into finding my birth family and received some limited information from the adoption agency.
-I was given my mother’s first name and told that she had a family with 4 children.
-I was 27, happy with my life and was concerned about any possible drama, so I decided not to pursue a meeting.
+At that time, I had looked into finding my birth family and received some limited information from the adoption agency.
+I was given my mother’s first name and told she had a family with 4 children.
+I was 27, happy with my life, and was concerned about any possible drama, so I decided not to pursue a meeting.
 I simply closed that door.

-But after receiving the messages from Ancestry, I decided I would have to message them back and find out more.
-Julie, Lorraine, George and I went back and forth with several messages, me asking MANY questions.
-We continued to message back and forth, and then I finally worked up the courage to call and speak with two of them.
+But after receiving the messages from Ancestry, I decided to message them back and find out more.
+Julie, Lorraine, George, and I went back and forth, asking MANY questions.
+We continued to message back and forth, and I finally found the courage to call and speak with two of them.

 Lorraine and George are my half-cousins.
 They informed me that I actually have 43 cousins!
-Many living in the Philadelphia area.
+Many live in the Philadelphia area.

-On January 6th I met Julie, my half-sister, and it was incredible.
-I expected the meeting to be a bit uncomfortable – I was super nervous and even a bit on guard.
+On January 6th, I met Julie, my half-sister, which was incredible.
+I expected the meeting to be a bit uncomfortable – I was super nervous and even on guard.
 But instead, I saw her and felt this instant connection.
 It was honestly the weirdest, most incredible thing I’ve ever experienced.
-As soon as we saw each other she hugged me and said, “I’ve been looking for you for 30 years… I can’t believe I found you.”
+When we saw each other, she hugged me and said, “I’ve been looking for you for 30 years… I can’t believe I found you.”
 She and I just cried in each other’s arms.